Jeddah Flagpole

-The Jeddah Flagpole is a flagpole in King Abdullah Square in Jeddah, Saudi Arabia.
-Standing 171 m high, it was the tallest flagpole in the world from 23 September 2014 until 26 December 2021, when the Cairo Flagpole in Cairo, Egypt was erected at a height of 201.952 m.
+The Jeddah Flagpole is a freestanding flagpole in Jeddah, Saudi Arabia.
+Standing 171 m high, it was the tallest flagpole in the world from 2014 until 2021, when the Cairo Flagpole in Cairo, Egypt was erected at a height of 201.952 m.

 The cylindrical flagpole was built of 500 tons of steel in September 2014 by the Abdul Latif Jameel Community Initiative and Al-Babtain Power & Telecom.
 The flagpole sections were lifted into place by a Liebherr LR 1750 crawler crane with a 182-meter boom operated by Gulf Haulage and Heavy Lift Company.

 The flagpole broke the previous height record held by the Dushanbe Flagpole in Tajikistan, which is 165 m tall.
 Record holders previous to the Dushanbe flagpole included the 162 m National Flagpole in Azerbaijan and the 160 m Panmunjeom Flagpole of Kijŏng-dong in North Korea.

 A Saudi Arabian flag, 49.5 m by 33 m and weighing 570 kg, was raised for the first time on 23 September 2014, the National Day of Saudi Arabia.